mapbox/tippecanoe/README.md

 ### Trying to correct bad source geometry

- * `-aw` or `--detect-longitude-wraparound`: Detect when adjacent points within a feature jump to the other side of the world, and try to fix the geometry.
+ * `-aw` or `--detect-longitude-wraparound`: Detect when consecutive points within a feature jump to the other side of the world, and try to fix the geometry.
  * `-pw` or `--use-source-polygon-winding`: Instead of respecting GeoJSON polygon ring order, use the original polygon winding in the source data to distinguish inner (clockwise) and outer (counterclockwise) polygon rings.
  * `-pW` or `--reverse-source-polygon-winding`: Instead of respecting GeoJSON polygon ring order, use the opposite of the original polygon winding in the source data to distinguish inner (counterclockwise) and outer (clockwise) polygon rings.
  * `--clip-bounding-box=`*minlon*`,`*minlat*`,`*maxlon*`,`*maxlat*: Clip all features to the specified bounding box.